bitrinjani/bitflyer-fx/README.md

 # bitFlyer BTC-FX/JPY plugin for R2 Bitcoin Arbitrager
-This is a broker plugin for [R2](https://github.com/bitrinjani/r2).
+This is an optional broker plugin for [R2](https://github.com/bitrinjani/r2).
+The plugin adds bitFlyer BTC-FX/JPY as a broker in R2.

 # Install